looker-open-source/embed-sdk/README.md

 localStorage.debug = 'looker:chatty:*'
 ```

-The hosting window and the embedded IFRAME have separate local storage, so you can enable logging on one, the other or both.
+The hosting window and the embedded IFRAME have separate local storage, so you can enable logging on one, the other, or both.
 You can disable logging with

 ```javascript
 localStorage.debug = undefined